The importance of nutrition

 Of the many things you can do to enhance your wellbeing none is more important than maintaining proper nutrition.
 Nutrition represents the combined activities of countless food substances.
 The whole is greater than the sum of its part.
 (T. Colin Campbell, Phd author of the China Study).
 Many people realize this but exposure to confusing and often contradictory information about nutrition makes it difficult for some to formulate healthy nutritional strategies.

-Compare the traditional American diet (based on meat, refined-flour products, processed and mass manufactured foods, packaged fatty or sugary snacks and sweets) to the diets of traditional Asian and Mediterranean societies (based on unprocessed grains, rice, whole-wheat flour, beans, fresh vegetables and fruits).
+Compare the traditional American diet (based on meat, refined-flour products, processed and mass manufactured foods, packaged fatty or sugary snacks and sweets) to the diets of traditional Asian and Mediterranean societies (based on unprocessed grains, rice, whole-wheat flour, beans, fresh vegetables, fruits and healthy omega-3 fatty acids).
 The latter diet is associated with less heart disease and several kinds of cancer, lower rates of obesity and diabetes.
 This type of diet helps us maintain a healthy body weight, lessen inflammation and insulin resistance and improve blood vessel functioning.

 Achieving optimal health